EvokeMadness/fidget-spinner/README.md

 		1. Load `body-blank.stl`
 		2. Add `negative-volume.stl` as a negative volume, to the object.
 		3. Split `negative-volume.stl` into parts.
 		4. Adjust `Size [World]:` located under `Part manipulation` for each part to the desired diameter.
-If you do not see this option, ensure the PrusaSlicer mode is either Normal or Expert.
+If you do not see this option, ensure that PrusaSlicer is in either [Normal or Expert](https://help.prusa3d.com/article/simple-advanced-expert-modes_1765) mode.

 # A Note from the Designer